Conelike radiant structures: Introduction

-More fundamentally, the usual Einstein-Weyl equations can be defined for AH structures as well and Theorem \ref{liftedahtheorem} shows that in the setting of Lemma \ref{liftedmetriclemma}, with suitable additional geometrica hypotheses, there result on $N$ Einstein AH structures.
+More fundamentally, the usual Einstein-Weyl equations can be extended to AH structures as well and Theorem \ref{liftedahtheorem} shows that in the setting of Lemma \ref{liftedmetriclemma}, with suitable additional geometrica hypotheses, there result Einstein AH structures on $N$.
 Section \ref{einsteinstatisticalsection} gives a self-contained introduction to the Einstein equations for special statistical structures and AH structures.
-The precise notion is Definition \ref{einsteinahdefinition}.
-These notions were introduced (with slightly different terminology) in \cite{Fox-ahs, Fox-2dahs, Fox-crm}.
-The basic example is that the statistical structure induced on a cooriented nondegenerate hypersurface in flat affine space is Einstein if and only if the hypersurface is an affine sphere.
+The precise notion is Definition \ref{einsteinahdefinition} which is a reformulation (with slightly different terminology) of the Einstein equations for AH structures defined and studied previously in \cite{Fox-ahs, Fox-2dahs, Fox-crm, Fox-ricweyl, Fox-cubicpoly, Fox-schwarz}.
+A special case of the definition yields a notion of Einstein equations for special statistical structures, given in Definition \ref{einsteinspecialstatisticaldefinition}, that is of independent interest.
+The motivating observation is that the statistical structure induced on a cooriented nondegenerate hypersurface in flat affine space is Einstein if and only if the hypersurface is an affine sphere.
 For a flat ambient connection the generalization of Example \ref{projflatexample} for a convex cone is given by the Blaschke metric on the associated affine sphere.
 The special statistical structure induced on an affine hypersurface is Einstein in the sense defined here if and only if the hypersurface is an affine sphere, so the Einstein equations for special statistical structures, or more generally AH structures, can be regarded as a generalization of the equations for affine spheres and correspondingly as the appropriate equations for generalizing Example \ref{projflatexample}.